 2021 Subaru WRX

 As expected, it fared well in the driving test with a 75⁄100 rating; the 2021 WRX failed to address many of the problems that were present in previous iterations, such as the bad clutch plate.
-Although it has a compelling powertrain, the 2021 WRX was unable to deliver in terms of comfort and features.
+Although it has a compelling powertrain, the 2021 WRX could not deliver in terms of comfort and features.

 Get a Curated List of the Best Used Cars Near You